- See a full list of publications

 She has previously been Head of Group (People, Operations and Marketing) and Deputy Dean (Operations) at the school.

-In her work on sustainable consumer behaviour Victoria has extensively studied the behaviour of employees and their environmental behaviour alongside the team at the London based charity Global Action Plan.
+In her second area of work on sustainable consumer behaviour Victoria has extensively studied the behaviour of employees and their environmental behaviour alongside the team at the London based charity Global Action Plan.
 She has also studied consumer perceptions of a range of renewable technologies and alternative fuels (wind, macroalgae biofuels, hydrogen, electric transport).
 She has also explored food sustainability examining food waste interventions and the transference of sustainability value and behaviour across generations.
 She has also worked with the Sheffield and Rotherham Wildlife Trust to develop their messaging and segmentation.
-Currently she is involved with a project with the GAP Trust in Oban working on an intervention to encourage the use of reusable coffee cups.
+Currently she is involved with a project with the GRAB Trust in Oban working on an intervention to encourage the use of reusable coffee cups.
 Her work in the area of sustainable consumer behaviour leans heavily on social marketing (“Social marketing is the systematic application of marketing alongside other concepts and techniques to achieve specific behavioural goals, for a social good” - French and Blair-Stevens, 2006) and she enjoys working with practitioners to develop real world and theoretically grounded interventions.

 As well as the above areas Victoria has examined pandemic consumer behaviour, used forging theory to examine consumer behaviour and has explored the use of marketing communications with older consumers.